 Problem-solving and creative thinking go hand-in-hand.
 The best problem-solvers don’t just put bandaids over an issue, they fix them in a dynamic, value-adding way.

-Exciting, out-of-the-box thinking isn’t just good in the moment, but it creates an exciting, innovative culture across the organization.
-That not only helps organizations stay ahead of the curve but also attracts other expert problem-solvers to join the organization, improving the workforce’s capability over time.
+Exciting, out-of-the-box thinking isn’t just good in the moment but creates an exciting, innovative culture across the organization.
+That helps organizations stay ahead of the curve and attracts other expert problem-solvers to join the organization, improving the workforce’s capability over time.

 Problems Create Risk, and Problem-Solvers Fix Problems

 From an organizational perspective, problems create risk.
-Even if a business process is slightly off-kilter, it can turn into a much greater issue.
+Even if a business process is slightly off-kilter, it can become a much greater issue.